 Amazon Rating: 4.4/5

-In this thrilling adventure, Cotton Malone and Cassiopeia Vitt are on a quest to uncover a deadly virus created by a secret group known as the Venetian League.
+Cotton Malone and Cassiopeia Vitt are on a quest to uncover a deadly virus created by a secret group known as the Venetian League.
+The key to finding the cure lies in the past, specifically with Alexander the Great’s tomb.

 As they embark on this dangerous mission, they unravel a web of geopolitical intrigue and personal peril that could change the course of history.